wiseman/initialisms/README.md

 This program guesses sentences from initial letters of each word using the unreasonable effectiveness of data.
-For example, if given the right seed texts, it can decode the input "OFWAIHHBTN" into "our father who art in heaven hallowed be thy name".
+For example, if given the right seed texts, it can decode the input "OFWAIHHBTNTKCTWBDOEAIIIHFUTDODBAFUOT" into "our father who ascended into heaven hallowed be thy name thy kingdom come thy will be done on earth as it is in heaven for us this day our daily bread and forgive us of the"

 Inspired by http://norvig.com/ngrams/ch14.pdf and http://ask.metafilter.com/255675/Decoding-cancer-addled-ramblings.